sergek1/CachingExample/README.md

 # CachingExample
-Load data from API and cache it using Room local database.
+In this project data is downloaded from API and cached to Room local database.